 - mRNA carries the instructions from the nucleus to the cytoplasm.

-- rRNA is part of the ribosome. rRNA are responsible for the order of amino acids.
+- rRNA make up the ribosome, which is the site of protein synthesis. tRNA are responsible for ordering the amino acids.

 - RNA has ribose sugar instead of deoxyribose.
 RNA is generally single-stranded, instead of double-stranded.
 RNA contains uracil in place of thymine.